18F/cv_faq/_content/protect-yourself/does-cdc-recommend-masks.md

 The masks recommended are not surgical masks or N-95 respirators.
 Those are critical supplies that must continue to be reserved for healthcare workers and other medical first responders, as recommended by current CDC guidance.

-More information about cloth face coverings can be found on our cloth face coverings site.
+More information about masks can be found on CDC site.

 * [How to Wear](https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/how-to-wear-cloth-face-coverings.html)
 * [How to Wash](https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/how-to-wash-cloth-face-coverings.html)